blinkov/prime/README.md

-In order to make production system for similar task we should minimize usage of Erlang's internal message passing capabilities and use fault-tolerant message passing network service like RabbitMQ or other AMQP protocol.
+In order to make production system for similar task we should minimize usage of Erlang's internal message passing capabilities and use fault-tolerant message passing network service like RabbitMQ or other AMQP protocol implementation.